dtwozero/amimullvad/README.md

 <img src="/img/ami_screenshot.png" alt="amimullvad screenshot">

 ## Description
 Some of us are already in our terminal and need confirmation that we're connected to our vpn.
 Opening a browser and going to the am.i.mullvad.net link isn't always fast enough.
-This python script verifies from your terminal if you're in fact connected to mullvad's VPN.
+The json output can be a little messy for us to read.
+This python script verifies from your terminal if you're in fact connected to mullvad's VPN, and prints it in a readable format.
 All you have to do is connect to mullvad however you have your machine configured to do and run this script to verify that it's working correctly.

 ## Requirements